Rashied Ali: Later life

-In the last years of his life, Ali led his own quintet.
+During the last years of his life, Ali led his own quintet.
 A double album entitled Judgment Day was recorded in February 2005 and features Jumaane Smith on trumpet, Lawrence Clark on tenor saxophone, Greg Murphy on piano, and Joris Teepe on bass.
 This album was recorded at Ali's own Survival Studio, which has been in existence since the 1970s.

-In addition to his performance activities Ali served as mentor to young drummers such as Matt Smith.
+In addition to his performance activities, Ali served as mentor to young drummers such as Matt Smith.

 In 2007, Ali recorded Going to the Ritual in duo with bassist/violinist Henry Grimes with a second duo recording in post-production at the time of Ali's death.
 Ali and Grimes also played five duo concerts together between 2007 and 2009 and a sixth concert in June 2007 with pianist Marilyn Crispell.
 Ali is the featured drummer on Azar Lawrence's album Mystic Journey, recorded in April 2009 and released in May 2010.

+Death

-Rashied Ali died at age 76 in a Manhattan hospital after suffering a heart attack.
-He is survived by wife Patricia and three children.
+Rashied Ali died at the age of 76 in a Manhattan hospital after suffering a heart attack.
+He was survived by wife Patricia and three children.